Great Clips logo

 What Is Great Clips?

-Great Clips is a franchise in the Personal Care category that licenses the operation of Great Clips salons offering haircare and personal grooming services and designated retail products.
-The operational model is brick-and-mortar, with each franchisee operating a single authorized salon location (commonly in or near shopping centers, free-standing units, or other approved non-traditional locations).
-It serves individual consumers (B2C) and its core service bundle is affordable, limited haircare services together with a limited selection of products designated by Great Clips.
+Great Clips is a franchise that licenses the operation of GREAT CLIPS® salons, specialized retailers offering haircare and personal grooming services and products.
+The operational model is brick-and-mortar salons at franchisor-approved Authorized Locations (ordinarily in or near shopping centers, free-standing units, or other Non-Traditional Locations).
+It serves individual consumers (men, women and children) and the core service bundle is limited haircare services and a limited selection of products designated by Great Clips, delivered in a distinctive retail environment.

 Great Clips Franchise: Pros and Cons